ubernaut/resume/articles/Values-and-Aphorisms.md

-## Reflecting on Values and Aphorisms
-This is a collection of pithy things I've learned over the years.
+## A collection of pithy things I've learned over 15 years of software projects

 Work somewhere or do something you can be passionate about.
 Passion will get you to work early and eager, then keep you focused for years.
 There is no substitute for the never ending well of tenacity and grit that comes from really caring about your work.
 This attitude is infectious and success will flow easily when you have it directed properly.